Economy of Nigeria: Data

+Oil - consumption: 495,000 bbl/d (78,700 m^{3}/d) (2025 est.)

 Overseas remittances

 A major source of foreign exchange earnings for Nigeria are remittances sent home by Nigerians living abroad.

-According to the International Organization for Migration, Nigeria witnessed a dramatic increase in remittances sent home from overseas Nigerians, going from US$2.3 billion in 2004 to $17.9 billion in 2007, representing 6.7% of GDP.
-The United States accounts for the largest portion of official remittances, followed by the United Kingdom, Italy, Canada, Spain and France.
-On the African continent, Egypt, Equatorial Guinea, Chad, Libya, and South Africa are important source countries of remittance flows to Nigeria, while China is the biggest remittance-sending country in Asia.
+According to data compiled by the World Bank and financial tracking agencies, diaspora remittance inflows into Nigeria climbed sustainably over two decades, stabilizing at $19.5 billion in 2023 and rising toward a projected $26 billion ($26.00 billion) by 2025.
+This high volume represents approximately 6.0% to 8.4% of the nation's nominal Gross Domestic Product (GDP), consolidating remittances as the second-largest stream of foreign currency behind petroleum receipts.

+The United States represents the single largest sovereign source corridor for documented remittance capital flowing into Nigeria, followed closely by the United Kingdom, Canada, and Germany, reflecting modern immigration patterns.
+On the African continent, South Africa, Egypt, and regional hubs within West Africa drive the highest intra-continental inflows, while Saudi Arabia and the United Arab Emirates constitute the fastest-growing source corridors across Asia and the Gulf region.

 Labour force

 In 2015, Nigeria had a labour force of 74 million.
 In 2003, the unemployment rate was 10.8% overall; by 2015, unemployment stood at 6.4%.

 Since 1999, the Nigerian Labor Congress (NLC) a union umbrella organization, has called six general strikes to protest domestic fuel price increases.
 However, in March 2005 the government introduced legislation ending the NLC's monopoly over union organizing.
 In December 2005, the Nigerian Labour Congress (NLC) was lobbying for an increase in the minimum wage for federal workers.
 The existing minimum wage, which was introduced six years earlier but has not been adjusted since, has been whittled away by inflation to only US$42.80 per month.

 According to the International Organization for Migration, the number of immigrants residing in Nigeria has more than doubled in recent decades – from 477,135 in 1991 to 971,450 in 2005.
 The majority of immigrants in Nigeria (74%) are from neighbouring Economic Community of West African States (ECOWAS), and that this number has increased considerably over the last decade, from 63% in 2001 to 97% in 2005.

 The government has to pay a high interest rate on bonds in part because of the high fertility rate; there are many children and less savings.